kazukster/CSE3241/info/ReadMe.txt

 use PARKING_SYSTEM;

+Run this command next:

+grant all on PARKING_SYSTEM.* to phpuser@'%';

 Execute the MySQL script to create the tables in the PARKING_SYSTEM database.
 Make sure the PARKING_SYSTEM database is your default database.
 To check it is your default database, execute ‘select database();’ and it should return ‘PARKING_SYSTEM’.